 SSR genotyping

-We used 30 SSR markers, including one that was previously used for D. plantaginea (Guillemaud et al., 2011), and 29 that were newly developed from the sequencing of a low coverage genome (see details of the protocol in supplementary material Texts S2 and S3). ((Watterson, 1978); Text S3 and Table S4).
+We used 30 SSR markers, including one that was previously used for D. plantaginea (Guillemaud et al., 2011), and 29 that were newly developed from the sequencing of a low coverage genome (see details of the protocol in supplementary material Texts S2 and S3).
+We tested the neutrality, and the absence of linkage disequilibrium, of the 29 SSR markers using the Ewens-Watterson neutrality test ((Watterson, 1978); Text S3 and Table S4).
 Each SSR was amplified separately by PCR.
 PCR was performed in a final volume of 20 µL (0.2 µM of each forward and reverse primer, with the forward primer labeled with a fluorescent dye, 0.2 µM of dNTPs, between 1 and 1.5 mM of MgCl2, 1X Buffer (5X), 2 µL of a homemade Taq, 5 µL of DNA (1/30 dilution) and sterile H2O to reach the final volume).
 We used the following PCR program: 94°C for 5 minutes, followed by 35 cycles of 30s at 94°C, 30s at 60 to 65°C and 45s at 72°C, then 5 minutes at 72°C and finally 10 minutes at 4°C. In the PCR program, the annealing temperature varied between 55°C and 65°C. Annealing temperatures for each SSR marker are detailed in Supplementary Material Table S5.
 PCR products were then pooled according to the four multiplexes described in Table S5.

 SSR genotyping was performed at the Gentyane platform (INRAE, Clermont-Ferrand, France).
 Alleles of each SSR marker were identified, and their size scored with Genemapper v.4.0 (Applied Biosystems TM, Foster City, USA) by two people independently.
 In case of discrepancy, the electropherogram was triple checked for a final decision.
 Allele scoring resulting from Genemapper was then processed with the Autobin Excel Macro (https://www6.bordeaux-aquitaine.inra.fr/biogeco_eng/Scientific-Production/Computer-software/Autobin).
-We retained only multilocus genotypes with less than 30% missing data and containing less than 5% of null alleles.
+We retained only multilocus genotypes with less than 30% missing data and containing less than 5% null alleles.
 Null alleles were detected with GENEPOP v4.7 (Rousset, 2008).

 Clonal population structure

 Each individual was classified according to its multilocus genotype (MLG) with GenoDive 2.0b23 ((Meirmans & Van Tienderen, 2004), Table S1).
 We used the stepwise mutation model with a threshold of 0 and the corrected Nei’s diversity index as a statistic to test clonal population structure.
-To reduce the influence of clonal copies produced by asexual reproduction on the Hardy–Weinberg equilibrium, allele frequency and genetic differentiation estimates, the dataset was pruned to include only one copy of each MLG for further analyses.
+To reduce the influence of clonal copies produced by asexual reproduction on Hardy–Weinberg equilibrium, allele frequency and genetic differentiation estimates, the dataset was pruned to include only one copy of each MLG for further analyses.

 Population genetics descriptive statistics